chinapedia/wikipedia.abstract.en/Page/Ecliptic.md

-Ecliptic_with_earth_and_sun_animation.gif, the Sun appears to move with respect to the fixed stars, and the ecliptic is the yearly path the Sun follows on the celestial sphere.
+, the Sun appears to move with respect to the fixed stars, and the ecliptic is the yearly path the Sun follows on the celestial sphere.
 This process repeats itself in a cycle lasting a little over 365 days.]]

 The ECLIPTIC is the mean plane of the apparent path in the Earth's sky that the Sun follows over the course of one year; it is the basis of the ecliptic coordinate system.
 This plane of reference is coplanar with Earth's orbit around the Sun (and hence the Sun's apparent path around Earth).[1]
 The ecliptic is not normally noticeable from Earth's surface because the planet's rotation carries the observer through the daily cycles of sunrise and sunset, which obscure the Sun's apparent motion against the background of stars during the year.